-Hi.
-It’s me again – Lisa from Goodiebites Cake Pops in NYC.
-The Valentine’s Day season is in full swing and I’m here today to show you how to make Red Rose Cake Pops.
+This tutorial guides you through the steps of how to make Red Rose Cake Pops.
 Pretty and practical all at once – cheaper than buying a real dozen roses – and they taste much better as well!
 A perfect Valentine’s Day treat.

 Valentine’s Day Rose Cake Pops

-Make sure the top is flat but do not make a sharp rim or the cake pop will crack at that edge when you dip it.
-I have no idea why it happens, but trust me!
+- Make sure the top is flat but do not make a sharp rim or the cake pop will crack at that edge when you dip it.
 Just keep the edge a bit rounded to avoid that.